krzemienski/awesome-from-stars/README.md

 * [khoren93/SwiftHub](https://github.com/khoren93/SwiftHub): GitHub iOS client in RxSwift and MVVM-C clean architecture
 * [LeonardoCardoso/SwiftLinkPreview](https://github.com/LeonardoCardoso/SwiftLinkPreview): It makes a preview from an URL, grabbing all the information such as title, relevant texts and images.
 * [realm/SwiftLint](https://github.com/realm/SwiftLint): A tool to enforce Swift style and conventions.
-* [malcommac/SwiftLocation](https://github.com/malcommac/SwiftLocation): 🛰 Async/Await CoreLocation wrapper
+* [malcommac/SwiftLocation](https://github.com/malcommac/SwiftLocation): ⚓️ Async/Await CLLocationManager Wrapper for Apple Platforms
 * [gholt/swiftly](https://github.com/gholt/swiftly): Client for Swift - NOTE: The master branch is current dev work.
 Depending on how adventurous you are, you might want to switch to the "stable" branch if you're running from a git clone.
 * [SwiftKickMobile/SwiftMessages](https://github.com/SwiftKickMobile/SwiftMessages): A very flexible message bar for UIKit and SwiftUI.
 * [seanhenry/SwiftMockGeneratorForXcode](https://github.com/seanhenry/SwiftMockGeneratorForXcode): An Xcode extension (plugin) to generate Swift test doubles automatically.